Help center

 What They Control

-Block List: Controls which SENDER addresses can send mail to you
+• Block List: Controls which senders and sending servers can deliver mail to you.

 Primary Use

-Block List: Blocking spam sources and unwanted senders
+• Block List: Blocking spam sources, unwanted senders, and their mail servers.

 Default Mode